Degenerative joint disease and aging

 Degenerative joint disease, also known as osteoarthritis, is the most commonly diagnosed form of arthritis.
-The condition, which is mainly caused by aging, involves the breakdown of articular cartilage between the connecting joints of the body, including the joints between the vertebrae which are called facet joints.
+This condition, which is mainly caused by aging, involves the breakdown of cartilage between the joints, which includes the facet joints that connect the vertebrae in the spine, allowing for upper body movement.

-The facet joints are located at the posterior (or back end) of each vertebra.
-They allow spinal flexibility.
-With aging, the cartilage in our bodies lose water.
-The dehydrated cartilage of the facet joints can wear down, allowing adjacent vertebrae to rub together.
-As bone grinds on bone, stimulated bone reacts, leading to joint stiffness, inflammation, and possible nerve compression.
-Nerve compression produces pain and radiating symptoms of pain, tingling, weakness, and numbness in the extremities.
+In these conditions, the dehydrated cartilage of the facet joints can wear down, allowing adjacent vertebrae to rub together.
+This leads to joint stiffness, inflammation and possible nerve compression from arthritic bone spurs.
+Nerve compression can produce localized pain and radiating symptoms of pain, tingling, weakness and numbness in the extremities.

 What if I’m still in pain?

 If you’ve been diagnosed with degenerative joint disease and have exhausted the conservative treatment recommended by your doctor, you may be considering surgical options.
 Before you elect to undergo a highly invasive traditional open back surgery, see if you’re a candidate for minimally invasive spine surgery at Laser Spine Institute.